 Pride is a space where people in the LGBTQ community can connect.
 This reduces isolation.
 And it increases visibility.
 It’s very powerful to see your identity in the community around you.
 It validates that we belong and are loved.

 It also celebrates the rich history of the LGBTQ community.
 This includes both pain and celebration.
 Feeling connected in a community is linked with positive health.

 Embracing diversity is being inclusive of all people, ideas and viewpoints.
 It’s respecting others.
 It’s being open and curious.
 And it’s promoting fairness and opportunity for all.
 At HealthPartners, we strive to do this each day.
-And in 2017, we are proud to continue our 19-year tradition of participating in the Twin Cities Pride Festival.
+And each year, we are proud to continue our longstanding tradition of participating in the Twin Cities Pride Festival.

 - Gender Services at Park Nicollet

 - Minnesota Transgender Health Coalition

 - MN LGBT Therapists Network

 - The Trevor Project

 Shawn Mason a Licensed Professional Clinical Counselor and a health plan care coordinator in the HealthPartners Behavioral Health department.
 She enjoys partnering with members to access resources and services that support health and wellness.
 And her specialty is in working with members of the LGBTQ community.
 In her free time, Shawn loves to travel, eat and spend quality time with family.